Adamouization/Adamouization.github.io/source/_posts/Postcrossing-three-years.md

 ## Travel time
   - Card I sent that took the **most days** to arrive: [MC-787](https://www.postcrossing.com/postcards/MC-787), which took a whole 7 months and 25 days to reach its destination.
 The delay was likely due to the card being lost, as excluding this outlier, the average time for cards I sent to arrive to the Netherlands is ~8 days.
   - Card I sent that took the **least days** to arrive: MC-718 took only 2 days!
-In a day and age where we are used to next-day Amazon Prime deliveries, this is remarkable as it means this non-priority card was picked up on the day, and made its way fast enough to be in the mailman’s bag the day after next.
+In a day and age where we are used to next-day Amazon Prime deliveries, this is remarkable as it means this non-priority card was picked up on the day and made its way fast enough to be in the mailman’s bag the day after next.
   - Country from which cards take the most time to arrive to me: China, from which I received 7 cards, takes on average 82 days to arrive to me (vs 54 days for to send to China).

 ## Countries
   - Country I sent the most cards to and received the most cards from: Germany, to which I sent 18.2% of my card to (26 in total) and received 25.3% of my cards from (37 in total).
 This is somewhat surprising as it’s the country with the 5th most members, with less than half the members from Russia.
   - Country I sent the least cards to: Austria, Belgium, Slovenia, Hong Kong, Latvia, Bulgaria, Hungary, Australia, Ukraine, UK, Sri Lanka, Spain, Brazil, Indonesia, Poland, Kazakhstan and Turkey.
-This is likely due to the relative small sample size compare to other members who have sent thousands of postcards.
+This is likely due to the relatively small sample size compare to other members who have sent thousands of postcards.

 ![Pie chart showing the distribution of countries I sent/received the most postcards to/from](./Postcrossing-three-years/pie_chart.png)